episode6/disposables/README.md

 The reason we use a connected PausableManager is to ensure all our Pausables and Disposables are disposed of in the correct order regardless of which collection they belong to.
 When using a connected PausableManager, you **do not** need to call dispose() or flushDisposed() directly on it.
 Calls to the DisposableManager will be properly propogated.

 ### Disposable Futures
 The `disposable-futures` module adds support for `DisposableFuture<V>`, an extension of [guava](https://github.com/google/guava)'s `ListenableFuture<V>`.
-It works by implementing `HasDisposables` and maintaining its own internal collection of disposables.
-Whenever a listener is added to it, the Runnable is wrapped in a single-use DisposableRunnable and added to the internal collection before being added to the underlying future.
-This allows the DisposableFuture to effectively cancel all its callbacks upon disposal and release those references to avoid leaking them.
+It is designed to prevent unwanted callbacks and memory leaks from occurring after the end of your component's lifecycle.

+A DisposableFuture does this is by wrapping every listener added to it with a single-use DisposableRunnable.
+If dispose() is called before any of the listeners execute, their references are purged.
+This ensures the object that created the callbacks doesn't leak, and can be garbage-collected.

 Let's take a look at an android activity using ListenableFutures and see how DisposableFutures can help.
 In this case we're assuming our Service provides a ListenableFuture for some api data that we want to display.